MattSzm/LookingForAnApartment/README.md

 The other day my friend asked me to help him with finding a new apartment.
 That’s how this script came into existence.

-The script finds links to the apartments according to your guidelines
+The script finds links to the apartments according to your guidelines.

 It works in Poland and supports websites such as:
 * Otodom